 Change the fourth paragraph as follows:

 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
 In a BlockAckReq frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
-In a BlockAckReq frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the TBD field in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the B5 and B6 bits in the scrambling sequence and the B7 in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT value of CBW320 as in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.

 Change the title of the subclause 9.3.1.19 as follows: